mnaufalhilmym/mnaufalhilmym/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 I am Hilmy.
 Thanks for visiting my Github page.
-Here are some of my self projects that have been pushed to production and you can try accessing them:
+Here are some of my projects that you can try to access:
 - Website:
   - [Hilmy's Webpage](https://hilmy.dev)
   - [Hilmy's Blog](https://blog.hilmy.dev)